 In order to look for, and examine, these phenomena it was first necessary to recreate and analyse the procedural history of the transnational cases.
-This would to it monda facilitate the identification of areas of potential impact, which could be tested more fully through detailed empirical analyses in Argentina and Chile.
+This would facilitate the identification of areas of potential impact, which could be tested more fully through detailed empirical analyses in Argentina and Chile.